6 - Workflows

 Launch workflow

-From within the Deploy Webapp Server Details page, Launch the workflow.
+Within the Deploy Webapp Server template, click Launch template.

 Note